 Grade 6 workshop is where b’nai mitzvah study comes to life!
 Students learn about and connect with the history and heritage of Jews in America, while deepening their own connection to text in our workshop-style Hebrew program.
 Students spend part of the morning learning core Saturday morning prayer with their instructor, and Cantor Benrey joins the class to teach foundational Torah trope (also called “cantillation” – the tune to which we chant from the Torah scroll), in addition to leading t’fillah (prayer service) and music.
 The rest of the morning is spent in smaller peer workshop groups, with instructors and clergy assisting students as they review prior-year prayers and add to their individual prayer competencies at their own pace.

 A word about preparations for your child becoming a b’nai mitzvah:

-Through our Judaic and Hebrew educational programs, our students will be prepared to lead the Congregation in Shabbat worship, chant their Torah and Haftorah portions, and to present the D’var Torah as part of their service to become a B’nai Mitzvah.
-While educational, their preparation begins on their first day of school, more specific service-prep begins about six to seven months in advance of the B’nai Mitzvah and is guided by both the education office as well as direct interactions with our clergy.
-A fee of $1620 is charged in advance of 4th, 5th, and 6th grades which includes all preparation, services, rehearsals, security, and the Friday night Oneg.
-Families electing an afternoon (Mincha) service will be charged an additional $2000.
+Through our Judaic and Hebrew educational programs, our students will be prepared to lead the congregation in Shabbat worship, chant their Torah and Haftorah portions, and to present the d’var Torah as part of their service to become a b’nai mitzvah.
+Every year of JSchool builds upon the foundational knowledge they will need as young Jewish adults.
+Their b’nai mitzvah service preparation, which includes regular sessions with Rabbi Musnitsky and Cantor Benrey, begins about six to seven months in advance of the service.
+A fee of $1620 is charged in advance of 4th, 5th, and 6th grades which includes all preparation, services, rehearsals, security, and the Friday night oneg.
+Families electing an afternoon (mincha) service will be charged an additional $2000.